New Climate Books Stress We Are Already Far Down The Road To A Different Earth

 It is noteworthy that at some point The Uninhabitable Earth asks about what might be called climate retribution.
 If things get bad enough, will the names of those responsible eventually be held in infamy?
 Understanding the who of how humanity got so far down the climate change road is the focus of Losing Earth, which is a gripping piece of history whose essence, like The Uninhabitable Earth, is embodied in its first line: "Nearly everything we understand about global warming was understood in 1979."

-By 1979, the scientific community already knew deep trouble awaited us if we didn't limit carbon-dioxide emissions.
-Taking that year as its launch point, author Nathaniel Rich follows the decade-long work of policy makers and scientists who tried mightily to steer us clear of climate change.
-Rich's writing is compelling and clear even as he lays out details of 1980s international environmental policy.
+By 1979, the scientific community already knew deep trouble awaited us if we didn't limit carbon dioxide emissions.
+Taking that year as its launch point, author Nathaniel Rich follows the decade-long work of policymakers and scientists who tried mightily to steer us clear of climate change.
+Rich's writing is compelling and clear, even as he lays out details of 1980s international environmental policy.
 Reading like a Greek tragedy, Losing Earth shows how close we came to making the right choices — if it weren't for our darker angels.
-It's a story of "heroes, villains and victims" and when it comes to the villains, Rich, like Wallace-Wells, does not pull punches.
+It's a story of "heroes, villains and victims," and when it comes to the villains, Rich, like Wallace-Wells, does not pull punches.
 After surveying how different nations responded to the political challenges of climate change, Rich finally reaches our own:

 "When it comes to the United States, which has not deigned to make any binding commitments whatsoever, the dominant narrative for the last quarter century has concerned the unrestrained efforts of the fossil fuel industry to suppress scientific fact, confuse the public and bribe politicians."

 No matter how you respond to the stories of climate past and climate future that these books tell, their very appearance may portent the beginning of a cultural transition.
 As the wild fires and flooding of the last few years demonstrate, climate change isn't just an idea anymore.
-Now it's something we all see playing out on the news everyday.
+Now it's something we all see playing out on the news every day.
 We are, indeed, in uncharted territory — and we've just started down this road.
 Given that certainty, whatever hope we can find for the future will be the hope we create.

+Adam Frank is an astrophysics professor at the University of Rochester and author of Light of the Stars: Alien Worlds and the Fate of the Earth.
+You can find more from Adam here: @adamfrank4.